dalmura/infrastructure/sites/indigo/docs/INDIGO-HARDWARE.md

   * Boot order: SD Card (`1`), USB Drive (`4`), Retry (`f`)
   * Boot order is [documented here](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#BOOT_ORDER)
   * This is because all nodes have Talos manually installed and boot that directly (no PXE/etc)
-* Plugged in the 128GB Flash Drive and \>128GB SSD Drive into the blue USB 3.0 ports on the Raspberry Pis
+* Plugged in the \>128GB SSD Drive into a blue USB 3.0 port on the Raspberry Pis
 * All drives should be completely wiped and empty
 * Labelled each node with the MAC address of the primary network interface that Talos will see
   * We will use this to set the hostname of the node